 Include your children in your health insurance plan soon after their birth.
-Typically, a new born can be included in the policy after 90 days.
+Typically, a newborn can be included in the policy after 90 days.
 So, do that as soon as possible.
 Just like you don’t want compromise on their education, you can’t compromise on their health either.
 Without proper health insurance, you may be forced to dip into your investments for other goals.

 I agree both are important.
-However, from the perspective of financial planning, while the education of child cannot be compromised, you can have a slightly less expensive wedding.
+However, from the perspective of financial planning, while the education of the child cannot be compromised, you can have a slightly less expensive wedding.

 Unfortunately, it works the other way round.
 A lot has to do with our society and culture.
 Some of the common observations are:

 - I need Rs 30 lacs for daughter’s education and Rs 60 lacs for marriage.
 Of course, marriage happens a few years after education and you can expect inflation to increase the cost of marriage.
 However, most people are fixated with numbers and are not even thinking about inflation when they talk to me first.
 They actually feel they need to save more for daughter’s marriage than her education.

 - I need Rs 20 lacs for son’s wedding and Rs 60 lacs for daughter’s wedding.
 Do I need to say anything?